Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/depth-declaration-property-unit-disallowed-list.md

   - depth rules
 ---

-Try to use Polaris [depth tokens](https://polaris.shopify.com/tokens/depth) instead of custom styles so that depth is consistent across the Admin.
-This helps merchants have a coherent user experience and also ensures that depth are in sync with updates from the design system.
+Try to use Polaris [depth tokens](/tokens/depth) instead of custom styles so that depth is consistent across the Admin.
+This helps merchants have a coherent user experience and also ensures that depth is in sync with updates from the design system.

 ```diff
 // Do